 I have argued for a long time that your integration capability makes an excellent candidate for outsourcing.
 For organisations that wish to use a factory model to deliver integration, it is possible to package up integration requirements and get them delivered by a specialised middleware team and this has been shown to be viable many times over, at scale.
-Integration in today’s complex IT landscapes is still a very specialist field and it can make sound economic sense to give this to a specialise rather than maintain an in-house team of highly skilled – and consequently highly paid – integration professionals.
+Integration in today’s complex IT landscapes is still a very specialist field and it can make sound economic sense to give this to a specialise rather than to maintain an in-house team of highly skilled – and consequently highly paid – integration professionals.

 However, to outsource a function it has to be extremely well-defined; this is true of any outsourcing project, not just integration, and this is where many organisations come unstuck.
-Integration delivery is a critical component of all modern IT projects and messing it up will have catastrophic consequences to any business.
+Integration delivery is a critical component of all modern IT projects and messing it up will have catastrophic consequences for any business.

 Furthermore, as discussed in point (1), decisions of lifecycle scope must be addressed.
 Do you, for example, outsource integration solution architecture, or do you package up lower-level integration work and send it out to a 3rd party?
 If so, how do you ensure that the many levels of complexity are not “lost in translation”?
 At Wheeve, we have experience working with a variety of variations here; indeed, we offer a complete integration service that can “take this problem away” completely for clients that wish to do this.
 Again, the right option for your organisation will depend on how much of your IT department is currently outsourced, what your current skills based looks like and so on.